 Temping is a great way to get some experience, keep your skills updates and earn some money when you are looking for permanent work.
-If you temp for us we will be your employer and as such we’ll need to make sure we have all of the relevant information we need to make sure we can pay you on time and get things like your tax code correct before we pay you.
+If you temp for us we’ll need to make sure we have all of the relevant information we need to make sure we can pay you on time and get things like your tax code correct.

 Before you start temping with us we will need the following:

 Terms of Engagement– these will be sent to you and need to be signed and returned to us before the start of your assignment.